HiveMQ Edge Protocol Adapters

 S7 Adapter Properties (config)

-Table 10.
-S7 Protocol Adapter properties for config
+Table 16.
+S7 Protocol Adapter Properties (config)

 Property Name Default Mandatory Description Format